Header VBVD Prijs

 The four nominees

 Taqwa Ali (Sudan, 1997, studied in Maastricht, lives and works in the Netherlands) is an interdisciplinary artist who works with materials such as hibiscus, gum arabic, earth, clay and water.
 Not merely as raw materials, but as vessels for stories and memories.
-Her paintings, installations and sculptures explore landscapes – both in her native Sudan and in Limburg – as archives: shaped by displacement, ecological conditions and socio-political developments.
+Her paintings, installations and sculptures explore landscapes – both in her native Sudan and in her recent places of residence in Limburg and Drenthe – as archives: shaped by displacement, ecological conditions and socio-political developments.

-Cuban-born Mario Sergio Alvarez (Cuba, 1993, lives and works in Malden and Amsterdam) is a multidisciplinary artist who creates installations, paintings and videos.
-His art explores the relationship between identity, memory, migration and power, drawing inspiration from personal experiences.
-Through everyday objects such as second-hand furniture and fragmented narratives, he explores how stories of belonging and survival are constructed, transformed, and contested.
+Cuban-born Mario Sergio Alvarez (Cuba, 1993, lives and works in Malden and Amsterdam) is an artist who creates installations, paintings and videos about the relationship between identity, memory, migration and power.
+He draws inspiration from his personal experiences.
+His best-known work is a series of symbolically painted, second-hand furniture pieces in which he explores stories of belonging and survival.

 VBVD2023 Prijs Opening10nov 084